 DO NOT use primer or cement on the boiler connection.

 When preparing pipe for installation:

-- Ensure cuts are square.

-- Bevel cut edges by 1/16" 1/8".
-Deburr the pipe.

-- Lubricate the gasket.

-1. Push the length of pipe into the connection until it touches the bottom of the fitting.

-2. Tighten the clamps using a screwdriver.

-3. Ensure the pipe is secure before continuing installation.
+- Ensure cuts are square. - Bevel cut edges by 1/16" 1/8".
+Deburr the pipe. - Lubricate the gasket. - 1.
+Push the length of pipe into the connection until it touches the bottom of the fitting. - 2.
+Tighten the clamps using a screwdriver. - 3.
+Ensure the pipe is secure before continuing installation. - 4.
+For 3" installations, install the reducing coupling in a vertical section of pipe.

-NOTE: To install intake pipe, follow the steps for installing exhaust vent pipe.

-When venting with PVC, first install the included 5" length of 3" CPVC into the boiler's exhaust connection, then adapt to PVC using approved CPVC to PVC transition cement.
+When venting with PVC, first install the included 5.5" length of 2" CPVC into the boiler's exhaust connection, then adapt to PVC using approved CPVC to PVC transition cement.
 Installing PVC pipe into the boiler's exhaust connection is strictly prohibited - the strain of the gear clamp combined with heat can deform PVC over time and result in flue gas leakage causing property damage, severe personal injury, or death.